 The property is held on a single title, ensuring simplicity for future ownership or development considerations.

 The size of Myrrhee is approximately 160.8 square kilometres.
-It has 3 parks covering nearly 69.7% of total area.
+There are 3 parks, covering nearly 69.7% of the total area.
 The population of Myrrhee in 2016 was 152 people.
 By 2021 the population was 168 showing a population growth of 10.5% in the area during that time.
 The predominant age group in Myrrhee is 60-69 years.
 Households in Myrrhee are primarily childless couples and are likely to be repaying $1400 - $1799 per month on mortgage repayments.
 In general, people in Myrrhee work in a managers occupation.In 2021, 81.50% of the homes in Myrrhee were owner-occupied compared with 90.90% in 2016.

 N/A